Tornado outbreak of March 28–29, 2010: High Point, North Carolina

 An EF3 tornado struck High Point, North Carolina, causing 3 injuries and destroying or damaging many structures.
 The tornado touched down as a 100-mph EF1 in southwest Guilford County, severely damaging a daycare center and flipping an unoccupied school bus.
-The tornado moved north across Highway 311 and gained intensity, becoming an EF2 that caused significant damage to structures in the area, including blowing a bedroom off of a single-story home.
+The tornado moved north across US 311 and gained intensity, becoming an EF2 that caused significant damage to structures in the area, including blowing a bedroom off of a single-story home.

 It briefly reached EF3 in intensity when it entered a residential area, removing the second story off of a 2-story home and damaging or destroying 50-60 homes in the neighborhood.
+During this time, a tornado emergency was issued.
 The tornado weakened to an EF2 and moved into a highly urbanized area, causing minor to moderate damage, and again removing the 2nd story off of a 2-story home.

 The storm finally weakened to an EF1 and finally lifted just north of Oak Hollow Lake.

 This was the first EF3 tornado to strike the Piedmont Triad region since May 8, 2008, when an EF3 tornado struck Clemmons, just outside Winston-Salem.
 The tornado caused $9.95 million in property damage, destroying 40 homes and businesses and damaging another 609 structures.
 The mayor of High Point declared a state of emergency.